Meet The Team

 Maisie received her B.S. in Crime Scene Science from the University of Teesside, UK in 2010.
 After working in various scientific support roles she joined the Campbell Lab as a technician in 2019.
 Outside of lab she enjoys skating, photography, travel, playing bass, concerts and true crime.

 Roberta Onoharigho | Ph.D.
-Candidate
+Candidate, co-mentored by Prof. Edward Nieh

 Roberta is a graduate student in the Biology doctoral program.
 She earned her B.S. in Pharmacology from Delta State University, Nigeria.
 Her research focuses on understanding the neural circuits in the arcuate nucleus of the hypothalamus that underlie energy expenditure.
 Outside of the lab, she enjoys reading newsletters, listening to podcasts, and spending time with family and friends.

 Mary MacMillan | Ph.D.
-Candidate, with Prof. Edward Nieh
+Candidate, co-mentored by Prof. Edward Nieh

 Mary is a first year graduate student in the Neuroscience Graduate Program, co-mentored by Dr. Campbell and Dr. Nieh of the Pharmacology Department.
 Mary graduated from Cornell in 2020 and stayed to work as a lab manager before joining UVA in 2024.
 In the Campbell Lab, she is interested in the heart brain connection, in terms of identifying and functionally testing the cardiovagal neurons involved in parasympathetic control of the heart.
 In her free time, Mary likes to go on long walks, read, paint, and look at trees!

 Anna Grace Dickerson | Ph.D.
-Candidate, with Prof. Edward Nieh
+Candidate, co-mentored by Prof. Edward Nieh

 Anna Grace earned a B.S. in Computer Science with minors in both Math and Biochem from Mississippi State University in 2023.
 She spent the next year working as a software engineer, and then the next year she went back to school for a PhD in Neuroscience.
 She joined both the Campbell Lab and the Nieh Lab in 2025 as a co-mentored student.
 She is most interested in the how the stress of undernutrition impacts the neuroendocrine system.
 In her free time she loves to run, get pastries with her husband or friends at cute cville coffee shops, and visit her family in New Mexico.